software-1234/illumioCoding/README.md

 I would create separate methods for checking to see if port & ip are in the range.

+Finally, I would create more robust test cases to test a wider range of values.

 ### Testing
 For my testing, I just did a few checks in a main method utilizing a csv.
 However, this CSV could be nowhere near the amount